Kiss (Prince song): Music video

-The accompanying music video for "Kiss" was directed by Rebecca Blake.
-In the plot of the video, Prince appears in a half shirt and leather jacket and then all shirtless and performs dance choreography in a hall.
+The accompanying music video for "Kiss" was filmed on February 13, 1986, at Laird International Studios in Culver City, California, and directed by Rebecca Blake.
+Prince appears in a half shirt and leather jacket and then shirtless and performs dance choreography in a hall.
 The trousers he wears are strip-off pants.
 He is accompanied by the veiled dancer Monique Mannen wearing black lingerie and sunglasses while Revolution member Wendy Melvoin sits playing guitar.

 Legacy

 "Kiss" is widely considered one of Prince's finest songs.
 In 2016, Paste ranked the song number two on their list of the 50 greatest Prince songs, and in 2022, American Songwriter ranked the song number three on their list of the 10 greatest Prince songs.

 In 2022, it was included in the list "The story of NME in 70 (mostly) seminal songs", at number 28: Mark Beaumont wrote that with this song, "Prince took his crown while the Hip-Hop Wars raged".

+The "Kiss" video was parodied by Australian band The Go-Betweens in their video for the song "Head Full of Steam", with Robert Forster dressing in a Prince-like midriff-exposing top and Grant McLennan playing guitar in drag ala Melvoin.